 Walking the narrow path of righteousness, God’s path, is not laying back and eating bonbons.

 Walking the narrow path of righteousness is picking up a cross and following Christ … to His gruesome death on a hill.
 (Matthew 16:24)

 Obsession with Comfort

 Conviction is no longer welcomed.
 Christ told His disciples that the Holy Spirit would come once He left the earth.
 And when He comes, Christ said, He will convict the world or sin and righteousness and judgement (John 16:8).
 Conviction is a current work of the Holy Spirit, yet in Christians circles we’ve taken on the “you do you and I’ll do me” attitude of the world as not to be offensive.
 Though the Lord has convicted you or me in a certain direction, we’re squeamish to explain it, fearing someone might disagree.
 But without hard and healthy discussions, how do we check ourselves or the spirits’ guiding? (see 1John 4:1-3 on testing the spirits.)

 As the officials wanted to silence Jeremiah, we seek to silence the Holy Spirit.

-The silencing of the Holy Spirit I speak of is not that inner nudging of personal convictions, but the silencing of God’s people who speak on behalf of the Holy Spirit.
+The silencing of the Holy Spirit I speak of is not only the inner nudging of personal convictions, but also the silencing of God’s people who speak on behalf of the Holy Spirit.
 In Luke, chapter 12, Christ tells the people gathered that when they face persecution, not to worry for the Holy Spirit will teach them what should be said at the moment.
 Many brave souls speaking out against the direction of our society today are speaking, in the moment, from the Holy Spirit.

 I tremble when I consider the coming cost of silencing those who have been sent to speak the words of God through this third person of the Trinity.